-Partners within the WOW! team wrote a report that describes critical success factors for the recovery of raw materials from sewage and bringing these resources to the market based on lessons learnt in EU subsidy projects.
+Partners within the WOW! team wrote a report that describes critical success factors for the recovery of raw materials from sewage and bringing these resources to the market based on lessons learned in EU subsidy projects.
 Why have some recovery techniques been successfully implemented while others are still in the pilot phase or did not succeed?
 Information was gathered via literature, an online questionnaire and interviews.

 Sewage contains valuable substances that can be used as raw materials for biobased products.
 Different EU projects such as the Interreg NWE project WOW! – (Wider business Opportunities for raw materials from Wastewater) have shown that recovery of raw materials from sewage is technically possible and that there is a potential market opportunity for these raw materials.
 However, to date this potential has hardly been exploited to its full potential in Europe resulting in loss of valuable materials, CO2-emmissions and less efficient use of natural resources.